nephio-project/docs/README.md

 # Nephio R1

 Welcome to the R1 release of Nephio.
-Please use the documenation links below to learn more about Nephio R1, or checkout our [Learning Nephio with R1](https://wiki.nephio.org/display/HOME/Learning+with+Nephio+R1) series, which includes a [demo video](https://youtu.be/mFl71sy2Pdc) and short articles about
+Please use the documentation links below to learn more about Nephio R1, or checkout our [Learning Nephio with R1](https://wiki.nephio.org/display/HOME/Learning+with+Nephio+R1) series, which includes a [demo video](https://youtu.be/mFl71sy2Pdc) and short articles about